A Robust Framework for Graph-based Two-Sample Tests Using Weights: Abstract

 \section{Abstract}

 Graph-based tests are a class of non-parametric two-sample tests useful for analyzing high-dimensional data.
-The framework offers both flexibility and power in a wide-range of testing scenarios.
-The test statistics are constructed from similarity graphs (such as $K$-nearest neighbor graphs) and consequently, their performance is sensitive to the structure of the graph.
-When the graph has problematic structures, as is common for high-dimensional data, this can result in poor or unstable performance among existing graph-based tests.
-We address this challenge and develop graph-based test statistics that are robust to problematic structures of the graph.
-The limiting null distribution of the robust test statistics is derived.
-We illustrate the new tests via simulation studies and a real-world application on Chicago taxi trip-data.
+The test statistics are constructed from similarity graphs (such as $K$-minimum spanning tree), and consequently, their performance is sensitive to the structure of the graph.
+When the graph has problematic structures (for example, hubs), as is common for high dimensional data, this can result in low power and unstable performance among existing graph-based tests.
+We address this challenge by proposing new test statistics that are robust to problematic structures of the graph and can provide reliable inferences.
+We employ an edge-weighting strategy using intrinsic characteristics of the graph that are computationally simple and efficient to obtain.
+The limiting null distribution of the robust test statistics is derived and shown to work well for finite sample sizes.
+Simulation studies and data analysis of Chicago taxi-trip travel patterns demonstrate the new tests' improved performance across a range of settings.